nateroe/fotis/README.md

 ![Fortress of the Infernal Sanctum](patches/m_doom.png)

-A single large map for GZDoom featuring defensive fortress architecture, ~1052 enemies, an adaptive music system with 18 segments, and a cinematic title screen with a scale maquette diorama.

-If you find it difficult, skill levels are implemented - try HNTR.
-Or if you just want to blaze through it.
+A galaxy hangs over the battlements.
+Breach the fortress.
+Survive the shifting cells.
+Cross the drawbridge.
+Fight your way to the Infernal Sanctum - and the horde that guards it.

+A single large map for GZDoom with 1000+ enemies on UV (500 on HNTR, full skill level support).
+Original electronic score with adaptive music that builds as you progress.

+The title screen presents the fortress as a scale model:

 ![Diorama Shot 1](screenshots/diorama_1.png)